Here’s why there’s an exclamation mark on your Wi-Fi symbol and how to fix it:

 Your device says you’re connected to the internet, but none of your apps or webpages are loading, and there’s an urgent-looking bit of punctuation overshadowing your ordinarily happy procession of Wi-Fi waves.

-Why is there an exclamation mark on my Wi-Fi?
+So, why is there an exclamation mark on your Wi-Fi?

 Most of them are quick, painless, and easy to carry out without any kind of technological wizardry.

 Before you start blindly unplugging and resetting things, it’s a good idea to gain some understanding of why you’re running into this issue in the first place.